WWE ‘Raw’ Results & Review: The Broken Booking Of Braun Strowman Continues, And Trish Stratus Returns

 — THE CHAMP THAT RUNS THE CAMP (@JsmallSAINTS) August 28, 2018

-Even in kayfabe, this heel-turn doesn’t make sense.
+Even in kayfabe, this heel turn doesn’t make sense.
 “The Monster in the Bank” was attacked by The Shield and put through a table.
 So, it could be argued that The Shield are actually the bad guys in this storyline.
 Moreover, Strowman aligning himself with Ziggler and McIntyre, and the three attacking The Shield, was just Braun getting even.
 Regardless, it looks like the WWE has formed a new alliance to feud with The Shield, and it looks like Ziggler and McIntyre will face Rollins and Ambrose in a tag team match at Hell in a Cell, as the Inquisitr documented.
-There’s also a chance that the WWE will back away from this Braun heel-turn, like they recently did with Bayley, but that doesn’t seem as likely.
+There’s also a chance that the WWE will back away from this Braun heel turn like they recently did with Bayley, but that doesn’t seem as likely.

 The WWE did provide the Toronto audience with a pleasant treat on Raw, as Canada’s own Trish Stratus made an appearance.
 Elias was in the ring cutting his usual entertaining promo, and after he insulted Canada, the former WWE Women’s champion came down to the ring.
-The two had some verbal back-and-forth, but when Elias told Trish that he doesn’t date women in their 60s, Stratus responded with a slap to Elias’ face.
+The two had some verbal back and forth, but when Elias told Trish that he doesn’t date women in their 60s, Stratus responded with a slap to Elias’ face.
 Elias left the ring, and “Rowdy” Ronda Rousey and Natalya joined Trish in the ring.

 You earned it, @IAmEliasWWE…#RAW @trishstratuscom pic.twitter.com/bGcvDaq0ph